Beginner Openai-api-vs-anthropic-api 9 min read

 • Safety and alignment are a top priority for your application

-• You’re building with MCP for tool integration
+• You’re building with MCP for tool integration and want Agent Teams multi-agent support

 Frequently Asked Questions